 22. Ambient Lighting

-Lighting that comes from natural sources, and hidden spots are in for 2023.
-Mostly it creates an inviting soft space, also it saves money and is a more forgiving choice over the direct light of pots or pendants.
+Lighting that comes from natural sources and hidden spots is among the latest interior design trends.
+Mostly it creates an inviting soft space, also it saves money, and is a more forgiving choice over the direct light of pots or pendants.

 23. Flowers